MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

    Then select **Save** to save the conversation path.

-As you design your topic's conversation path, you can use the Test Bot to see how the virtual agent leads the customer through a conversation with the virtual agent.
+As you design your topic's conversation path, you can use the Test Virtual Agent to see how the virtual agent leads the customer through a conversation with the virtual agent.

-## To test the topic in the Test Bot
+## To test the topic in the Test Virtual Agent

-1. At the **Type your message** prompt at the bottom of the Test Bot pane, enter a trigger phrase for the topic.
+1. At the **Type your message** prompt at the bottom of the Test Virtual Agent pane, enter a trigger phrase for the topic.

    > ![Trigger phrase](media/enter-trigger.png)

     The trigger phrase starts the topic's conversation.
-The Test Bot displays the bot and user responses that you specified in the conversation editor.
+The Test Virtual Agent displays the bot and user responses that you specified in the conversation editor.

    > ![Start conversation](media/start-conversation.png)